What is my iPhone Backup Password?

 1. Try various old passwords.

-(When backup encryption was first introduced, iOS security was less of a concern.
-I know I used one of my "junk" passwords for my iTunes backup password for a long time.
-Be sure to try some of your old "less secure" passwords too!)
+When the encrypted backup option was added to the iPhone, iOS security was less of a concern.
+I know I used one of my "junk" passwords for my iPhone backup password for a long time.
+So, be sure to try some of your old "less secure" passwords too!

 2. Try an old Apple ID password or old lock screen passcode.

-In some very old versions of iTunes, the prompts to set up the backup password were unclear.
+In very old versions of iTunes, the prompts to set up the backup password were unclear.
 It was common to accidentally enter your lock screen passcode at the prompt, or to enter your password for your Apple ID.
-Playing on the previous section that your backup password carries forward when you setup a new iPhone from an old iPhone backup, old Apple ID passwords or old lock screen pass codes (the digits you would use to unlock your iPhone) may help.
+Try some old Apple ID passwords or old lock screen pass codes (the digits you would use to unlock your iPhone).

 3. Try A "Cut Off" Version of your password.